alexshvid/alexshvid.github.io/posts/2019-12-26-testing-ssd-speed.md

 So, I decided to do benchmark for both of them.

 The first difference that I found is the temperature.
-Samsung is 51C, whereas Crucial just only 40C.
+Samsung is 51C, whereas Crucial is just only 40C.

 Second thing is performance.
 Samsung drive is almost 2x faster than Crucial on reads.
 And I can feel it by running games.